Modibo Keïta (born 1942)

-Modibo Keita (31 July 1942 – 2 January 2021) was a Malian politician who was Prime Minister of Mali from 18 March 2002 to 8 June 2002 and from 9 January 2015 to 9 April 2017.
+Modibo Keïta (31 July 1942 – 2 January 2021) was a Malian politician who was Prime Minister of Mali from 18 March 2002 to 8 June 2002 and from 9 January 2015 to 9 April 2017.

+Biography

 As Prime Minister for less than three months in 2002, he was the final prime minister appointed by President Alpha Oumar Konaré.

-In April 2014, he was appointed President Ibrahim Boubacar Keita's chief representative for negotiations with rebels.
-President Keita subsequently appointed him to succeed Moussa Mara as Prime Minister on 8 January 2015.
-He was a relative of both President Keita and founding father Modibo Keïta, his namesake, as a descendant of the Keita princes of the Empire of Mali.
+In April 2014, he was appointed President Ibrahim Boubacar Keïta's chief representative for negotiations with rebels.
+President Keïta subsequently appointed him to succeed Moussa Mara as Prime Minister on 8 January 2015.
+He was a relative of both President Keïta and founding father Modibo Keïta, his namesake, as a descendant of the Keita princes of the Empire of Mali.
 On 7 April 2017, he tendered his resignation as prime minister.

-Keita died on 2 January 2021, at the age of 78.
+Keïta died on 2 January 2021, at the age of 78.